dhborus/Dreams/Notes/BellamyTalk.md

 Emphasize key features -- social provision, social obligation, end of corruption, end of social conflict.

-What if you like walking in the rain?
+What if you like walking in the rain?[@johnson2004 Doubtful much more will come from this]